 Joe underwent therapy and testing to help build his functionality.
 (Courtesy: Cleveland Clinic)

 Joe said wearing the device came with no side effects.
-Three times a week, he would undergo virtual physical therapy, with a Cleveland Clinic therapist, who would lead Joe through various activities while viewing the effect of DBS on his brain waves.
-Once or twice a month, Joe would return to Cleveland Clinic for follow-up tests and to recalibrate the device.
+Initially, he came to Cleveland Clinic several times to have the device calibrated.
+Researchers reviewed his brain wave activity and effects of the stimulation.
+He would then come three times a week to undergo virtual physical therapy, with a Cleveland Clinic therapist, who would lead him through various activities.
+Joe would return monthly to Cleveland Clinic for follow-up tests and to assess the device.